atkison/CyberSecurityClub/Kali_Linux/README.md

 <br>

 ## Windows won't let you power on Kali Linux?
-If you are using windows then you might come across an error in which the machine won't even start.
+If you are using Windows then you might come across an error in which the machine won't even start.
 Does it say something like "Failed to open a session for the virtual machine"?
 If so, try the following and see if it fixes the issue.
 If it doesn't fix the issue then you can always message in the general slack and ask for help!<br>

 What you are going to want to do is first close out your virtual machine manager, in this case it should be virtualbox.
 Go to Windows Search and type in "features".
 Click on "Turn Windows features on or off".
-No you are going to disable the follwoing.
-If any of them are already disabled then you can skip those:
+Now you are going to disable the following.
+If any of them are already disabled, then you can skip those:
 - Virtual Machine Platform
 - Windows Defender Application Guard
 - Windows Hypervisor Platform